Feeling the heat?

-Britons are sweltering amid an early summer heatwave, with Wednesday (June 24) recorded as the hottest day of the year so far.
-It is expected that today (June 25) will surpass yesterday’s record, with temperatures set to soar to 34C in some parts of the country.
+Britons are sweltering amid yet another heatwave this summer, with today (July 31) recorded as the hottest day of the year so far, as temperature are expected to surpass 34C in parts of the country.

 Many workers, whether those working in an office, at home or outside, will now be asking what their rights are working in extreme heat.